Denifia/denifia.github.io/about.md

 layout: page
 title: About
 permalink: /about/
+published: true
 ---

-Luke is a Software Developer with over a decade of commercial experience.
+Luke is a happy-go-lucky type of guy that enjoys learning, challenge and winning.
+These combined to fuel his constant need to explore new skills and hobbies.
+In his professional life, Luke is a Software Development Consultant with over a decade of experience.